Contact Data of Website Operator:

-You have the right to demand confirmation as to whether or not personal data relating to you is processed.
-If this is indeed the case, you have the right to access to the personal data and the information specified in Art.
-15 GDPR.
+You have the right to request confirmation as to whether personal data is being processed.
+If this is the case, you have a right to information about the personal data involved and to the information listed in detail in Article 15 of the GDPR.

-You have the right to demand us to promptly rectify any inaccurate personal data relating to you and have any incomplete personal data supplemented (Art.
+You have the right to demand that the controller immediately rectify any inaccurate personal data concerning you and, if necessary, complete any incomplete personal data (Art.
 16 GDPR).

-You have the right to demand us to delete personal data relating to you without undue delay, provided that at least one of the grounds listed in Art.
-17 GDPR applies, e.g. in the event data is no longer required for the purpose(s) for which it was obtained (right of deletion).
+You have the right to demand from the controller that personal data concerning you be deleted without undue delay, provided that one of the reasons listed in detail in paragraph 17 of the GDPR applies, e.g. if the data is no longer required for the purposes pursued (right to erasure).

-You have the right to file an objection at any time to the processing of personal data relating to you for grounds relating to your particular situation.
-We shall in that case then no longer process the personal data, unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms or that the processing serves to support the assertion, enforcement or defence of legal claims (Art.
-21 GDPR).
+You have the right to object to the processing of personal data concerning you at any time on grounds relating to your particular situation.
+The controller will then no longer process the personal data unless it can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves the purpose of asserting, exercising or defending legal claims (Art.
+21 DSGVO).

-In any matters regarding the safeguarding of your rights, please feel free to contact us at any time via the contact options offered on our website.
+Regarding the exercise of your rights, you can contact us at any time via the contact options offered on our website.

-Should you object to processing for the purpose of direct marketing, your personal data will no longer be processed for this purpose.
+If you object to the processing for direct marketing purposes, the personal data will no longer be processed for these purposes.

 Right of appeal